 Another of our winter visitor to our feeders is the northern flicker.
 It is a pleasure to watch them hanging onto a feeder or walking on the snow below, eating frozen sunflower seeds.

 The northern flicker population on the coast is quite large, and they can be observed on a regular basis.

 The northern flicker is a large member of the woodpecker family.
 It measures about up to 35 cm from head to tail.
 Its head is gray, with a noticeable red to orange patch on the back part.
 Its bottom sides are light brown with dark brown or black specks.

 Dark, curved bars may be found on its brown-gray wings, the wing feathers have yellow edges.
 The area under its wings may also be colored orange.
 The male Northern flicker has a mustache streaked of red or black, while the female has a brown mustache stripe or none.
 This breed can be found all throughout North America.

 In courtship, pairs will proceed with a ritual wherein they bob heads and let out a distinct mating call simultaneously.

-Northern flickers, being woodpeckers, are able to dig their own tree cavities for nesting at heights up to 18 metres.
+Northern flickers, being woodpeckers, are able to dig their own tree cavities for nesting at heights up to 18 meters.
 The female northern flicker typically lays up to 9 eggs, all usually a pure white color.
 Male and female will then take turns incubating the eggs for about 12 days.
 They will then raise their offspring for about 4 weeks, after which the birds fledge and leave the nest.

-An odd habit of the northern flicker is feeding from the ground, in comparison to most members of the woodpecker family that normally feed from trees.
+An odd habit of the northern flicker is feeding on the ground, in comparison to most members of the woodpecker family that normally feed on trees.